-- 1. Good population health outcomes, including reducing health inequalities, rely not just on health protection and health improvement, but on the quality and accessibility of healthcare services provided by the NHS.
-That is why the Department of Health intends to reserve a key role for local public health teams in providing public health expertise for the NHS commissioners of healthcare services, using a regulation-making power in the Health and Social Care Bill.
-Subject to Parliament, local authorities will from April 2013 have a duty to provide a core service of specialist public health expertise and advice to NHS commissioners. - 2.
 This guidance is intended to support local public health teams and clinical commissioning groups (CCGs) in operationalising the new function.
-It has no legal force, but is intended as good practice to aid planning for delivery of this function. - 3.
-The guidance explains how we developed the proposed content of core public health advice from local authorities to CCGs.
-It sets out an estimate of the capacity which will be needed to deliver it at the local level, and some suggested criteria CCGs could use to assess the quality of the service provided.
-The elements of the proposed service are set out at Annex 1.
-We also include some Frequently Asked Questions (FAQs) and examples of memorandums of understanding currently used in different parts of the country to set out expected public health input into NHS commissioning. - 4.
-This guidance is a working document, which will inform guidance to accompany regulations on mandatory functions which will come into force in April 2013.
-We would be grateful for feedback, comments and questions.
-Please contact:
+It has no legal force, but is intended as good practice to aid planning for delivery of this function.
+The guidance explains how we developed the proposed content of the healthcare public health advice service, sets out an estimate of the capacity (in terms of people) which will be needed to deliver it at the local level, and some suggested criteria CCGs could use to assess the quality of the service provided.
+Possible elements of the healthcare public health advice service are set out at Annex 1, based on the recommendations of a Task and Finish Group.
+We also include some Frequently Asked Questions (FAQs) and examples of memorandums of understanding based on local models currently used in different parts of the country to set out expected public health input into NHS commissioning